 - Support from the sponsor to ensure that these resources actually are made available.

 While these may appear to be polite discussions between bosses and subordinates, negotiation is actually taking place in a very real way.
 Ultimately, the team needs to believe that the mission is achievable, and commit to it.

 Last, but not least, comes approval.
 This is where all members of the team sign off on the Charter and commit to the principles it contains and the roles and responsibilities detailed.

 This is a symbolic gesture that communicates full commitment to the mission and objectives.
 It also helps to create accountability to one another and to the organization.

 By negotiating a Team Charter at the outset of a project, you set up team projects for success.
 You ensure that everyone understands why the project needs to be carried out, knows what the objectives and measures of success are, and knows who is doing what, with what resources.

 Negotiating a Team Charter can also be useful as a way of sorting out a dysfunctional team.
-Objectives can be confirmed, goals structured and agreed, roles aligned, and resources can be recommitted.
+Objectives can be confirmed, goals structured and agreed, roles aligned, and resources recommitted.
 Finally, after fair negotiation, people can be asked to commit to the Team Charter, and can be managed appropriately.